"Ideal" Power Diode

 provide a much closer approximation to diode ideality in ways that suit

 the reverse current blocking requirements of certain power circuits.
+These are sometimes referred to as "smart diodes".

 application in mind is a battery charger.
 When charging from a source